 And while many warehouses still require a large amount of robotics, some are already completely automatic.

 JD.com, the Chinese eCommerce company, already has a completely automated warehouse in Japan.
 It only requires 5 employees to manage the robots and equipment, instead of the standard 500 employees.

 In addition, supply chain management company GXO Logistics claims that it used five times more robots in 2020 than in 2019.

 Locus Robotics is one of the top suppliers of warehouse robots in the industry.

-Searches for "Locus Robotics" over the last decade.
+Searches for "Locus Robotics" are up 1,200% over the last decade.